Bootstrap Percolation in Random Graphs of Unbounded Rank: Applications

-where $\alpha_0$ is the learning rate, and $\nabla_{\bs{\theta}} J(\bs{\theta}_0)$ is calculated by automatic differentiation (\citet{baydin2018automatic}). \item Repeat step 2 and step 3 until the stopping criterion $J(\bs{\theta}_{\cdot}) < \epsilon$ is reached for some $\epsilon > 0$.
-We obtain an approximation $\hat{f}_{\epsilon}^{NN}$ to the smallest fixed point $\hat{f}$. \end{enumerate} \begin{remark} In the above proposition and algorithm, we explained how a single-layer neural network approximates the minimal fixed point with a simple gradient descent algorithm.
-In practice, many specifications can be adapted to speed up the learning process, such as using neural networks with more layers rather than one layer, and updating the parameters with more advanced methods such as the Adam algorithm (\citet{kingma2014adam}) instead of standard gradient descent. \end{remark} \begin{remark} The calculation of $\Psi_{\kappa}f^{NN}(\cdot)$ involves the integral $\Lambda_{\kappa}f^{NN}(\cdot) = \int_{s \in \cS} \kappa(s, \cdot) f^{NN}(s) \dd \mu(s)$.
+\begin{remark} In the above proposition and algorithm, we explained how a single-layer neural network approximates the least fixed point with a simple gradient descent algorithm.
+In practice, many specifications can be adapted to speed up the learning process, such as using neural networks multiple layers rather than a single layer, and updating the parameters with more advanced methods such as the Adam algorithm (\cite{kingma2014adam}) instead of standard gradient descent. \end{remark} \begin{remark} Calculating $\Psi_{\kappa}f^{NN}(\cdot)$ requires $\Lambda_{\kappa}f^{NN}(\cdot) = \int_{s \in \cS} \kappa(s, \cdot) f^{NN}(s) \dd \mu(s)$.
 The integral can be approximated numerically with Riemann sums in the following manner.
 Consider a data grid of $\cS$ with $M_\cS$ points, denoted by $\cX_\cS = \{s_0, s_1, \dots, s_{M_\cS}\}$.
 Then calculate